 If you develop with Docker locally, it’s a natural progression to use it in production.
 If you develop without it locally, you may find that initially, it’s a bit more complex than it would be if you were to not use them.

 In terms of overall setup, it’d really depend on what the application is doing as to what the best route would be.
 Speaking from experience with MySQL/MariaDB/Percona, two servers generally won’t handle 200k users unless they aren’t doing much of anything and only a handful are active at any given time, thus you need to work on a plan that allows you to scale efficiently, but quickly, as the need arises – and then scale back when demand drops (if preferred).

 My first response would be, that’s never going to work.
 Unless you’re hosting static files and no database queries, a $5 server is not going to handle 200k users.

+Let’s talk about requests, since that’s a number used for dimensioning a server.
 If your app only downloads data 1 time every day, then 200k users would result in 200k requests.
 If there’s a login and users can browse several views, then it would probably be closer to 5-20 requests, meaning 1-4 million requests per day.